hanford/next-static-manifest/README.md

 <p align="center">
 Create a static page manifest of your
-<a href="https://nextjs.org/docs/advanced-features/static-html-export">Next.js exported html pages</a>, allowing you to match incoming requests with a Next.js HTML page.
+<a href="https://nextjs.org/docs/advanced-features/static-html-export">Next.js exported html pages</a>, allowing you to match incoming requests with dynamic Next.js HTML routes.
 </p>

 <p align="center">